 - Preceptors Identified:

-For the full 8 week CLINICAL Rotation by September 25, 2017 and for the full 8 weeks of both the FOOD SERVICE and COMMUNITY rotations by October 25, 2017.
-Preceptors must have completed the online preceptor information form found under the Preceptor Information tab on our website by October 25,2017.
+For the full 8 week CLINICAL, FOOD SERVICE and COMUNITY Rotations by March 22, 2018.
+Preceptors must have completed the online preceptor information form found under the Preceptor Information tab on our website by March 22, 2018.
 This form is proof that a Preceptor has committed to precept you.

 *The Admission Committee welcomes insights into any obligations or challenges faced during your undergraduate years that may have impacted your grades or other circumstances.
 This information should be included in a supplemental letter of explanation which can be uploaded to the Priority Nutrition Care Program Application.